NexusPHP/tachycardia/README.md

 Contributions are very much welcome.
 If you see an improvement or bug fix, open a [PR](https://github.com/NexusPHP/tachycardia/pulls) now!

+Read more on the [Contributing to NexusPHP Tachycardia](.github/CONTRIBUTING.md).

 ## Inspiration

 Tachycardia was inspired from [`johnkary/phpunit-speedtrap`](https://github.com/johnkary/phpunit-speedtrap),